 Use eBay to purchase items

-You can find some great bargains on eBay too be honest people do sell brand new items.
-The can be unwanted items or for some reason they have ended up with multiple of the item.
-Or a range of different reasons Converse are something which I usually pick up from eBay for around 50% off they may be worn a couple of times only.
+You can find some great bargains on eBay to be honest and people do also sell brand new items on there.
+These can sometimes be unwanted items – for instance, someone might have ended up with multiples of the same item.
+Converse are something which I usually pick up from eBay for around 50% off – they may be worn a couple of times only and so they are as good as new.
 I also purchase a range of different things for Jess on there including fancy dress for events such as World Book Day and Halloween.
-So many bargains can be found on eBay and it is one way of stopping things been thrown away into landfill.
+So many bargains can be found on eBay and it is one way of stopping things from being thrown away into landfills.
+Nowadays there are often coupons that can help you save even more money on eBay too.
+For example, if you take a look at the Raise website you can find coupon codes for eBay and many other sites.
+Above all, if you do decide to click this site you can find plenty of deals so do not be afraid to check out the latest coupons before making any major purchases.

 Meal planning is something which I have started doing more and more.
 I am seeing the benefits of it because it does not mean that we are walking around the supermarkets just picking up what we fancy.
 Instead I know what I need and also it makes me more aware of what I have in my fridge and freezer.
 Sometimes I will purchase meat when it is reduced in the supermarkets freeze it and then use it in a meal in the coming weeks.
 I have noticed we have less food waste since we have been doing this as well which is always a bonus.
 If you want to see some of the meals which we have been consuming check out my meal plans.